-I’m an avid hiker, runner, paddler, and cyclist, and have written about these passions for over two dozen publications, including; Seattle Met, Backpacker, Paddler, Northwest Runner, Mountaineers, Washington Trails, Adventures NW, AMC Outdoors, Northwest Travel, and Outdoors NW.
-Content provider for Hikeoftheweek.com, author of fifteen books and co-author of five others, I am currently working on Day Hiking North Cascades 2nd Edition (2019); Urban Trails: Seattle (2018); Urban Trails Everett (2018); Urban Trails Eastside (2019); and Urban Trails Tacoma (2019).
+I’m an avid hiker, runner, paddler, and cyclist, and have written about these passions for more than two dozen publications, including; Seattle Met, Backpacker, Paddler, Northwest Runner, Mountaineers, Washington Trails, Adventures NW, AMC Outdoors, Northwest Travel, and Outdoors NW.
+I am also the content provider for Hikeoftheweek.com, and author of more than twenty books.
+I am currently working on Day Hiking North Cascades 2nd Edition (2019); Urban Trails Eastside (2019); Urban Trails Tacoma (2019); Backpacking Washington 2nd Edition (2020), and Urban Trails Vancouver USA (2020).
 All of these titles are being published by Mountaineers Books.

 I hold the following degrees; an AA in Forestry from White Mountains Community College (NH); and a BA in history and Masters in Education from the University of Washington.
 I live with my wife, son, and cat Giuseppe in Skagit County close to the North Cascades and the San Juan Islands.

 My wife Heather and I were blessed in December 2014 with a new hiking partner, Giovanni.
-As of October 2017 this little intrepid hiker has already accompanied us on 150 hikes including adventures in the North Cascades, Olympic Peninsula, British Columbia, Joshua Tree National Park, Cape Lookout National Seashore and Acadia National Park.
+As of September 2018 this little intrepid hiker has already accompanied us on more than 160 hikes including adventures in the North Cascades, Olympic Peninsula, British Columbia, Joshua Tree National Park, Cape Lookout National Seashore and Acadia National Park.

 About my office assistant, Giuseppe